krasenDimitrov90/space-invaders-vanila/README.md

 ## Credits

-This game was for fun.
+This game was made for practice.